neptune-ai/docs/docs/faq/api.rst

 decreased frequency for the next 34 minutes.

-Note that some of your method calls are translated to asychronous requests, which means that neptune-client processes them in the background, while returning control to your code.
+Note that some of your method calls are translated to asynchronous requests, which means that neptune-client processes them in the background, while returning control to your code.
 Be aware that if the connectivity fails for a longer period - say, 30 minutes, during which you push multiple requests to Neptune (for example, channel values), this might increase your process's memory consumption. neptune-client applies no limits to this consumption.